Hexxeh/rpi-update/README.md

 will remove previously installed module files.
 Use this option to free disk space used by older module updates.

+#### `JUST_CHECK`

+To just get a list of commits contained in rpi-update since you last updated, run:

+    sudo JUST_CHECK=1 rpi-update

+This won't update your firmware

 #### Troubleshooting